wesh92/oguri-jingu/README.md

 # Oguri Jingu

+Uma Musume is coming in June 2025 to Global!
+As such, and since development for my part has stopped a long time ago, this repo is now archived and ***unmaintained***.

 <sup> オグリ-神宮 </sup>

 I don't have an Oguri Cap logo yet but if you find one (and I can use it) feel free to submit!